Amy Christie | Feb. 21, 2018

 Scientific opinion continues to be divided on whether there is a big nutritional difference between organic and non-organic foods.
 Some studies have shown a small to moderate difference in various nutrients like flavonoids which have antioxidant properties.
 Omega-3 fatty acids, the heart-healthy fat, are found in higher levels in organic meats, dairy and eggs due to the feeding requirements of organic livestock.
 Additionally, eating organic foods may reduce exposure to pesticide residues and antibiotic-resistant bacteria.
 Thumbs up all around for that.
 The clincher is deciding whether these differences are enough to recommended organic over conventional food.
 The jury is still out on that.

 With the last word unsaid, it's up to us to decide our own priorities.
 What is important is to include healthy, nutritiously dense foods in your diet no matter what.
 Also consider the impact of those choices on the planet.
 Organic food typically costs more than non-organic food so figure out what your budget affords.
 Buying foods in season and locally will be kinder to your wallet.
 Pick foods with a variety of sources and read labels carefully.
+Use labeling requirements to find out where your fruits and vegetables are grown - sometimes certain countries have safer options for conventionally grown produce.
 And finally, washing fresh fruits and vegetables thoroughly helps to remove dirt, bacteria and chemical traces from the surface though some pesticide residues will remain.

 Organic farming, food and products aren't perfect but the evidence is mounting that with more thoughtful practices, the products are better for the earth and our health.
 Whether you decide has none, a little or a lot of organic foods, you can now count yourself better informed.